How Does IFTA Work? Fuel Tax Reporting Across Jurisdictions

 How Do IFTA Tax Rates Work?

-If you're in the transportation industry and need to buy fuel, keep in mind that the IFTA tax rates vary depending on the state or province where you're making your purchase.
+If you're in the transportation industry and need to buy fuel, remember that the IFTA tax rates vary depending on the state or province where you purchase.
 These rates are updated every quarter, so if you need access to an accurate fuel tax rate chart, our experts can provide it for you.
 Also, take a look at the Drug and Alcohol Program policy.

 When Does IFTA Reporting Take Place?